-Figure 1: An Open Voice Factory Aid, running on an Android tablet
+Figure 1: An Open Voice Factory Aid, running on an iPad

 The intended patient population is any person with a cognitive or physical issue that reduces the capacity for understandable speech.
 Examples include: traumatic brain injury, downs syndrome, autism, and cri-du-chat syndrome.